Grin Events Logo

 New Year, New You

-At the same time, it’s (still) early in the year with New Year’s resolutions at the forefront of our personal lives.
+At the same time, it’s still early in the year.
+New Year’s resolutions are at the forefront of our personal lives.
 Many have made vows to eat healthier, exercise more, start meditating, and get more sleep.
 The New Year always seems like the right time to prioritize our overall health.

-We think the same should be true for your business: now is not only the right time, but a critical one, to focus on your team’s health.
+We think the same should be true for your business.
+Now is not only the right time — it’s a critical one — to focus on your team’s health.

 Counter Culture